KappaAnalysis/Kappa/Skimming/zjet/readme.md

 1. A checkout recipe for additional CMSSW packages:
 `checkoutXY.sh`

-2. The CMSSW configuration file including the CMSSW version (XYZ) and a nick name:
+2. The CMSSW configuration file including the CMSSW version (XY) and a nick name:
-`skim_XYZ_[name_]YYYY-MM-DD_cfg.py
+`skim_XY_[name_]_cfg.py

-3. The grid-control configuration file also mentions the responsible person of that skim in the form of initials (NN):
+3. The grid-control configuration file are in the gc-cfg folder.
+They also mention the responsible person of that skim in the form of initials (NN):
 `YYYY-MM-DD_NN_XYZ_name.conf`

 The skim is done by setting up CMSSW for skimming as described in the docs.